Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sybaris (Intermediate) Linux Box.md

 # Resolution summary
-- Anonymously logged into FTP server and found
+- Anonymously logged into FTP server and found a directory named "pub" with no files
+- Navigated to the targets website on port 80 and found a blog page powered HTMLY
+-
+-
 - Text

 ## Improved skills